Abdulelah01/EUREKA/RPlots/Rplot.md

 Erik Worked on Non-Native and Native Floral Coverage Density

-Kristi wored on the Taxonomy data
+Kristi wored on the Taxonomy data (Mean Data)

 Anitha worked on the conservatism of coefficient